Septentrio mosaic-G5 P3&P3H GNSS Receiver Module Cooperating with PX4 Flight Control System: Building Cleaning

 In today’s rapidly developing UAV industry, GNSS navigation systems are facing increasingly severe environmental challenges.
 With the growing density of urban airspace, UAVs often need to fly close to buildings—where GNSS signals may be reflected by high-rise structures (multipath), reducing positioning accuracy.
 As anti-UAV technologies become widespread, the electromagnetic spectrum environment has become more complex, leading to frequent GNSS interference and spoofing incidents.
 In mountainous areas, valleys, and forests, signal blockage and jumps are common, making traditional single-frequency GNSS navigation unable to meet the demands of reliable, high-precision flight.
 Leveraging its profound expertise in industrial UAV applications, Hangzhou AGR Intelligent Technology Co., Ltd. (AGR) has selected Septentrio’s mosaic-G5 P3 GNSS module to address these complex environmental challenges.

+Combined with AGR’s proprietary integrated navigation strategy and flight control system (AG6), it creates an industrial UAV platform capable of maintaining precise, stable, and safe navigation in harsh environments.
 In complex urban electromagnetic environments (such as dense 5G base station areas and industrial parks), the AIM+ advanced technology of the mosaic-G5 P3 module effectively mitigates various wireless interference signals.
 AGR’s flight control system continuously monitors navigation status and dynamically adjusts redundant navigation strategies to ensure the stability and safety of various UAV operations.

 Core Challenges of Building Cleaning UAVs & Navigation Requirements